ZachPhillipsGary/CS200-NLP-ANNsProject/README.md

 ##How to run application (OSX and Mac only)
+This application uses a virtualenv isolated python environment.
+Thus, everything you need to run the application should already be bundled with it.
+To install the application, simply run "git clone https://github.com/ZachPhillipsGary/CS200-NLP-ANNsProject.git" at your command prompt.
 ###Preprocessing Stage
 1. Open a command prompt and cd into this directory (CS_JIS_Project)
 2. Cd into dependencies -> maserver-1.0.0 and run ./runmaserver